Important Art by Miriam Schapiro

 In another break from typical Abstract Expressionism, many of Schapiro's paintings from this period were based on black-and-white copies of works by the (male) Old Masters; this particular painting stemmed from a painting by the Italian Renaissance artist Tintoretto.
 While drawing inspiration from other artists is not a new concept, Schapiro specifically referenced these male artists, recreating their work in her own style, to place herself on an equal playing field.
 Seizing artistic control in this fashion was an important gesture, prefiguring her future oeuvre and her activism on behalf of women artists.

-Shrine for Two Paint Tubes depicts a vertical black column in the center of a cream-colored rectangular canvas, against which rises a curved tower-like structure with four framed sections.
+Shrine (for R.K.)
+II depicts a vertical black column in the center of a cream-colored rectangular canvas, against which rises a curved tower-like structure with four framed sections.
 The elements included reference a personal symbolism that appears in multiple works.
 The bottom section of the tower is a framed silver square.
 The next contains a carefully drawn pencil-sketch of an egg, one that emphasizes her talent for shading detail.
 The third section contains another simple pencil still-life drawing featuring fruit, most notably an upright pear in the top left of the work.
 The curved uppermost section is a mustard-yellow panel framed in a brilliant dark blue.

 Schapiro created a series of Shrine works that utilize symbols such as the tower and window shapes and the egg and fruit to create a visual account of the life of a female artist.
 When describing these works, Schapiro equates the golden color of the top section as a symbol of her career hopes and desires; the bottom section is meant to reference a mirror where a person can see herself and look inward for artistic motivation.
 The two middle sections are conventional drawings.
 In the series, the upper image always references great art of the past (here a traditional still life), while the egg in the remaining section represents in Schapiro's words, "the woman, the creative person, I, Myself."
 The implications of fertility and production are presented in terms that both reaffirm her gender (the egg) and complicate it (the visual language of Old Masters).